 Certain global ideologies will continue to confound our future outcomes until perhaps we face a hostile extraterrestrial invasion or more likely the next ice age.
+These major events might unite us to face the greater evil.
 For much of our unknown future, we probably will not have much of a clue about what it will be.
 All we can do is to try to prepare for the worst and the best.
 And have some hope and faith that intelligence will guide us to a peaceful and successful outcome.